What Worked For Obamacare And What Didn't? Lessons From 5 States

 The researchers looked at California, Florida, Michigan, North Carolina and Texas, interviewing state regulators, health providers, insurers, consumer organizations, brokers and others to understand why insurance companies chose to enter or leave markets, how state regulations affected decision-making and how insurers built provider networks.

-"Both parties miss what makes insurance exchanges successful," says Micah Weinberg, president of Bay Area Council Economic Institute, who led the California research team.
+"Both parties miss what makes insurance exchanges successful," says Micah Weinberg, president of the Bay Area Council Economic Institute, who led the California research team.
 "And it doesn't have anything to do with red and blue states and it doesn't have anything to do with total government control or free markets."

 Despite the political diversity of the five states, some common lessons emerged.
 Among them: